codemodsquad/asyncify/README.md

 Transforms promise chains into `async`/`await`.
 I wrote this to refactor the 5000+ `.then`/`.catch`/`.finally` calls in the `sequelize` codebase.
-This is slightly inspired by [async-await-codemod](https://github.com/sgilroy/async-await-codemod), but written from scratch to guarantee the same behavior and tidy code as best as I can manage.
+This is slightly inspired by [async-await-codemod](https://github.com/sgilroy/async-await-codemod), but written from scratch to guarantee that it doesn't change the behavior of the transformed code, and keeps the code reasonably tidy.

 ## Usage